Brazil's Raizen to buy Louis Dreyfus sugar and ethanol unit Biosev

 Raizen will pay 3.6 billion reais ($670.3 million) to Biosev shareholders, who will also receive 3.5% of Raizen preferred shares, plus 1.49% of redeemable shares, it said in a regulatory filing.
 The company declined to disclose the full purchase price.

-Biosev and Raizen produced nearly 5 million tonnes of sugar and 3.84 billion liters of ethanol in 2019/20.
+“It was a great opportunity.
+Biosev has good plants; they have a good operation.
+The problem there was financial, not operational,” Raizen’s Chief Executive Ricardo Mussa told Reuters.

-Raizen, which is also a large fuel distributor in Brazil, recorded net revenues of 120 billion reais in that season.
-The company of late has also bid on two refineries owned by state-run Petrobras.
+“Biosev has a larger flexibility to shift production from sugar to ethanol.
+It will fit well into our strategy to expand ethanol production.”

-Biosev shares were up 6% at mid-morning trade in Brazil, while shares of Cosan SA, Shell’s partner in the Raizen venture, rose 4%.
+Raizen, which recorded net revenues of 120 billion reais in 2019/20, is a large fuel distributor in Brazil and Argentina.
+The company of late has bid on refineries owned by Brazil’s state-run Petrobras.

-“They gave us a very good discount, I think,” Raizen Chief Executive Ricardo Mussa told Reuters.
+Biosev shares were up 6% in Brazil, while shares of Cosan SA, Shell’s partner in the Raizen venture, rose 4.4%.

 Biosev’s debt of around 7.7 billion reais was not included in the deal and will remain with its current shareholders.